Quick overview:

 Here are the necessary steps:

-- On the left under the menu item "Data storage" you will find the item "Disk management".
+- On the left, under the menu item "Data storage", you will find the item "Disk management".
 Click on it and select "Volume (C:)" in the top center.

 - Now right-click on "Volume (C:)" at the bottom and select "Shrink volume" from the menu that appears.

 - In the "Storage space to be reduced in MB" field, enter how much capacity you want to use for Windows 8.1 and 7 in parallel operation.
-You need at least 20,000 MB (i.e. just under 20 gigabytes), so it is better to use a little more.
+You will need at least 20,000 MB (i.e. just under 20 gigabytes), so it is better to use a little more.

 The "Disk Management" then shows this storage space as "unallocated".
 Right-click on it and click on "New simple volume" in the menu.
 A wizard opens, click on "Next".
 Follow the instructions and enter a drive letter, for example.